MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 on USB3 it can take 1 or 2 min to start, or 1min for me.
 On usb2 it can take a few more minutes.

-it takes a few minutes to start, and if takes long it is probably because your usb 3 is not working correctly, mazbe update the bios, check the socket is blue.
+it takes a few minutes to start, and if takes long it is probably because your usb 3 is not working correctly, maybe update the bios, check the socket is blue.

 when you quit, wine still remains in memory it is good to kill it (copy the process ids that are in the leftmost column) ps aux | grep wine